In past Motherhood Monday posts I’ve mentioned that I am on a strict diet due to my little one’s sensitive stomach.

 My advice to mothers who are just starting out on this journey:

-- If you are going to cut out foods do it ONE food at a time and wait to see the results.
+- If you are going to cut out foods do it ONE food at a time and wait to see the results (have your diapers tested after 2-3 weeks of cutting out each food).
 I made the mistake of cutting out multiple foods at once so it has been hard to know which foods truly cause the reaction.

 - OR bite the bullet and do a true elimination diet.
 If your baby truly does have intolerances that you will have to work around it will be SO worth it in the end.
 Trust me, I wish I would have done this.